withastro/docs/src/pages/en/guides/imports.md

 ### Example: YAML support

-The YAML (`.yml`) data format isn't natively supported by Astro, but you can add support for it by using a compatible Rollup plugin:
+The YAML (`.yml`) data format isn't natively supported by Astro, but you can add support for it by using a compatible Rollup plugin like [`@rollup/plugin-yaml`](https://www.npmjs.com/package/@rollup/plugin-yaml):

 1. Install `@rollup/plugin-yaml`: